rikbosch/PowerUp/Readme.markdown

 # Overview

+## Basics

 PowerUp is a build and deploy framework, written on top of Powershell and Psake.

-PowerUp works by building environment neutral packages of your software.
+The philosophy of PowerUp is built on top the concept of deployment through "unremarkable" zipped packages of files.
+Rooted in the xcopy deployment mindset, it simply adds the plumbing required to make one package deployable in a number of different environments.

+## Packages

-In contrast to other types of packages, these packages are just simple zip files.
-Within this package are the files from your solution, plus a Powershell script describing what to do with these files.
+In contrast to other types of deployment packages (msi's installshield etc), these packages are just simple zip files.
+Within these packages are the files from your solution, supporting PowerUp files (mostly PowerShell script files, cmdlets, and some 3rd party tools), and a Psake Powershell script describing what to do during the deploy.

+## Settings

+Although packages are environment neutral, they also contain a settings file.
+This files lays out in plain text a set of key/value pairs describing the configuration of each environment.
+Not only are these settings available within the Powershell script, they can also be used to substitute into any plain text file.

+## Deployment scripts

 As this script is Powershell, there is virtually no limit to what can be done.
 The capabilities bundled with PowerUp include:
 1. Creating websites, app pools, virtual directories
 2. Copying files quickly and robustly with robocopy
 3. Deploying with Umbraco Courier

+## Integration Steps Required

-For most deployments, only 4 things need to be created:
+So for most deployments, only 4 things need to be created:

 1. A Nant script, describing how to build and what files are to be contained in the package.
 2. A plain text file with a list of configuration settings per environment